Indonesia jails man who grew marijuana to treat cancer-stricken wife

 "He did that planting for his love of his wife.
 He should not be jailed for loving his wife," said Harsono.

-The Institute for Criminal Justice Reform (ICJR) also called for all charges should be dropped against Arie.
+The Institute for Criminal Justice Reform (ICJR) also called for all charges to be dropped.

-"This case should open the government's eyes, especially those of the president whose statements about the war on drugs...have resulted in Fidelis becoming one of the victims".
+"This case should open the government's eyes, especially those of the president whose statements about the war on drugs...have resulted in Fidelis becoming one of the victims."

-Indonesian President Joko Widodo recently told law enforcement officers to shoot drug traffickers to deal with the narcotics emergency in the country.
-Widodo has also been criticized by rights groups and some foreign governments for ordering the executions of convicted drug traffickers. [nL3N1KD047]
+President Joko Widodo recently told law enforcement officers to shoot drug traffickers to deal with the narcotics emergency in Indonesia.
+Widodo has also been criticised by rights groups and some foreign governments for ordering the executions of convicted drug traffickers.

 Reporting by Stefanno Reinard; Writing by Ed Davies; Editing by Michael Perry